 The figures given for registration and readmission above include any fees for processing applications and the cost of registration.
 All figures are for a full year of registration.

 Some regulators have practising and non-practising registration.
-The fees given in the table above are for practising registration (if applicable).
+The fees given in the table on the previous page are for practising registration (if applicable).

 About our proposals